-The Tiwi Land Council is continuously reviewing its procedures for determining access to and use for lands within the Tiwi Land Trust.
+The Tiwi Land Council will undertake a comprehensive review of access and use for lands within the Tiwi Land Trust.
 A preliminary review conducted in 2020 highlighted that there were some areas that could be improved to streamline these processes and facilitate improved engagement with Tiwi Landowners and also proponents applying to use or access Tiwi lands/waters.